xianlinbox/daily_practise/aws-solution-architect/iam.md

 2. In source account, add IAM policy to allow your worker resource to assume the IAM role and do the work.

 Lambda don't have service-linked roles.

+### Confused Deputy Problem

+we trusted a company, it can use AssumeRole to get the pemission to access AWS resource, another client of this company may also get the permission. this is called deputy problem.

+1. Including the external ID condition in the role’s trust policy.
+2. Company in charge of generate unique external ID to different client
+3. config external ID in the trust policy.